 Outreach Ministries are a very important aspect of life here at OrangeUMC.
 We are called to be the hands and feet of Christ, in service to a hungry world.

 “I’m telling the solemn truth: Whenever you did one of these things to someone overlooked or ignored, that was me—you did it to me.”
 Matthew 25:40 (The Message).

-Outreach Ministries here at OrangeUMC have five main components: Food and Shelter Ministries, Prison Ministries, Evangelism, International Missions and Special Events.
+Outreach Ministries here at OrangeUMC have four main components: Food and Shelter Ministries, Prison Ministries, Evangelism, and Special Events.

 Food and Shelter Ministries

 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in…” Matthew 25:35 (NIV)